 The good news: You can put your calculator down.
 The problem isn’t your calculation.
 A genuinely good deal was negotiated, and your organization stood to only increase waste & recycling spend by 3% annually—that is, IF all factors remained statice over the course of the three years since signature.

-The hopeful news: Now is your chance to learn where things went wrong and implement strategies to better manage the waste & recycling category moving forward.
+The hopeful news: Now is your chance to learn where things went wrong and implement better waste expense management strategies moving forward.

 Where did things go wrong?

 How did waste & recycling category spend increase 18% over three years despite a 3% cap on annual price increases?

 The answer is complicated, but as you dig further into each site’s waste & recycling spend, you uncover a handful of pervasive waste route driver-generated events which led to spend increases across sites.
 All of these spend increases were not contemplated in the contract —and were thus left out of spend projections calculated three years ago:

 Container overfill is left to the waste route driver’s discretion

 Your first finding is that at most of your sites, container overfill spend is significant.